zowe/docs-site/docs/extend/extend-apiml/api-mediation-security.md

     - contains the APIML server certificate signed by the local CA and private key for the server

   * `$KEYSTORE_DIRECTORY/localhost/localhost.truststore.p12`
-    - use to validate trust when communicating with services that are registered to the APIML
+    - used to validate trust when communicating with services that are registered to the API ML
     - contains the root certificate of the local CA (not the server certificate)
     - contains the local CA public certificate
-    - can contain additional certificate to trust services that are not signed by local CA
+    - can contain additional certificate to trust services that are not signed by a local CA

 API ML keystores and truststores need be accessible by the user ID that executes the Zowe runtime.